James Cameron says the Titan passengers probably knew the submersible was in trouble

 Cameron said he always used a two-sub system, so that if one of the vessels got ensnared the other would be there to help manage the situation.

-He went to similarly great lengths to prepare for his record-breaking Challenger Deep dive seven miles down in the ocean, as he explained to NPR in 2013.
+He went to similarly great lengths to prepare for his record-breaking Challenger Deep dive 7 miles down in the ocean, as he explained to NPR in 2013.

 That expedition involved using two 536-pound weights to pull his submersible down, spending about three hours on the ocean floor and then disconnecting the weights to rise back up.